 Here are the most common issues clinicians indicate when talking about their current EHR software systems:

 1. Cumbersome systems prevent staff from effective work

-While the main goal of digitizing of medical records is to eliminate paperwork, it looks like the documentation burden did not disappear but was just transformed into an electronic version.
+While the main goal of digitizing medical records is to eliminate paperwork, it looks like the documentation burden did not disappear but was just transformed into an electronic version.
 Moreover, keeping and managing all records in a digital form made the life of physicians even harder than before:

 Unintuitive interfaces lead to physicians burning out, thus increasing the risk of fatal mistakes

-First of all, because the systems are too complicated to quickly figure out, it takes even longer to fill all the required fields than just writing some notes by hand (like in the good ol’ days) during the appointment or after work hours.
+First of all, because the systems are too complicated to quickly figure out, it takes even longer to fill all the required fields than just writing some notes by hand (like in the good old’ days) during the appointment or after work hours.
 This gives some doctors frustration and stress.

-During one 10-hour shift, an ER doctor may do up to 4,000 mouse clicks in EHR, as reported by American Journal of Emergency Medicine.
+During one 10-hour shift, an ER doctor may do up to 4,000 mouse clicks in EHR, as reported by the American Journal of Emergency Medicine.
 That’s not very efficient!
 In research conducted by PlosOne, one of the respondents, a clinician, said:

 “It’s not really presented in a way that’s useful.
 I always have to click twenty different places to access something.
 To look at results, I can do it in twenty different ways.
 Some prefer doing it one way, some prefer doing it another way.
 That’s a little frustrating.”

 To top it all off, it was estimated by Annals Family Medicine that doctors spend up to 90 minutes per day after work to make entries into the Electronic Health Record system – cutting into their so-called ‘Pajama Time’.
 Instead of going home and spending time with family and friends, doctors have to work overtime to complete the records in the EHR.